 Brands are coming out of their brick and mortar confines to leap across the digital divide into their customers’ living rooms.
-The most forward thinking are trying to combine physical goods with experiences – sending beer samplers shipped in time for online beer tastings, workouts with specific equipment, recipe packets for group cooking classes.
+The most forward-thinking are trying to combine physical goods with experiences – sending beer samplers shipped in time for online beer tastings, workouts with specific equipment, and recipe packets for group cooking classes.

 Bringing the future forward